 While in Japan in May, Brian and John appeared on MTV Japan to promote the VHS release.
 While talking briefly about the Rio show, Brian modestly says, "Lots of people came."
 He then humourously plugs the station.
 "Don't stop watching MTV.
 In fact, keep watching MTV."
 About seven minutes of short clips from both nights are then shown (Another One Bites The Dust, Tie Your Mother Down, Killer Queen, It's A Hard Life, Dragon Attack, Love Of My Life, the guitar solo, Hammer To Fall, Bohemian Rhapsody and Radio Ga Ga are from the first night), some of which weren't on the VHS release.
 The snippet of the guitar solo is actually a section that was cut from the official release.

-In 1985, Hammer To Fall from this show was released in the USA as both 7" and 12" singles to promote the video.
+In 1985, Hammer To Fall from this show was released in the UK as a 12" promo single.